Requirements for packaging

 - drink cartons, for instance for beverages, soups, and sauces

-- elements such as touts, labels, and (dosage) caps that are part of the packaging
+- elements such as spouts, labels, caps, and dosage caps that are part of the packaging

 - single-use logistics resources (logistieke hulpmiddelen), such as pallets and glass trolleys.
-You need to register these with the Packaging Waste Fund (Afvalfonds Verpakkingen) only if they are meant for single-use.
+You need to register these with producer organisation Verpact only if they are meant for single-use.
 You can use the Dutch-language PackTool to register the packaging and single-use handling aids

 - takeaway packaging, such as carrier bags, chip trays, and pizza boxes